Puttin' a ring on it... The NuvaRing that is!

 Your period will usually start two to three days after removing the ring.
 Just like starting a new birth control pill pack, you should insert a new ring one week from the time the last one was removed, even if menstruation continues, on the same day of the week and at or around the same time as it was inserted during the last cycle.

 If you're interested in learning about different birth control methods or using the NuvaRing, talk with your health care provider.
-At Columbia, students can call x4-2284 or log on to Open Communicator to make an appointment at Primacy Care Medical Services.
 Whether or not you get hooked on the NuvaRing, it's nice to know there's another reliable form of birth control out there.